About This Blog

 I don’t write much about my kids’ academic experience for privacy reasons.
 I started using my kids’ names when they became public because of sports (my son, Dylan) and writing (my daughter, Ryann).
 What I will say is that I have two absolutely amazing, spirited, insightful, kind, smart and funny kids.
 Generally speaking, they’re both very good students with different interests and personalities.
-My son is 11 and he’s a serious athlete who plays club soccer and club basketball, in addition to school sports.
+My son is 15 and he’s a serious athlete who plays club soccer and club basketball, in addition to school sports.
 He loves math.
 My daughter, 18, has several favorite subjects like French, writing and journalism.
 My husband, Barry Perlstein, has written a few posts for the blog.
 He’s a really good writer and very funny.
 He majored in math at Harvard and then he graduated from Harvard law school.
 He’s works in management consulting and previously in private equity.
 We both volunteer for non-profit organizations, tutoring and providing pro-bono legal work for immigrant families.
 For the past few years, he’s volunteered as an alumni interviewer for Harvard.
 He’s definitely the smartest person I know.
 We try to find balance in our parenting style, but we don’t always achieve it.
 He handles most of the sports stuff for our son.
 We don’t want to push our kids too hard, but we want them to take advantage of the opportunities they are fortunate to have at Viewpoint.